 - When everything is settled, the assets will be distributed to the named beneficiaries.

 Depending on complications and unique situations involving the estate, the probate process can experience a delay.
-Some circumstances that could delay the process include contests to the will, breach of fiduciary duty by the executor, estate litigation put forward by the creditors of the deceased, etc. Consult an expert probate attorney in Denver to avoid delays or any other legal issues.
+Some circumstances that could delay the process include contests to the will, breach of fiduciary duty by the personal representative, estate litigation put forward by the creditors of the deceased, etc. Consult an expert probate attorney in Denver to avoid delays or any other legal issues.

 - Ancillary proceedings